 Cherish the means of knowledge.
 Dare to read, think, speak, and write. ~John Adams

-Join the 2018 Nutmeg Book Club Classroom to get announcements and join online discussions.
+Join our group in Google Classroom to get announcements and join online discussions.
 Use code: 2afrmcc

 TO SCHEDULE A TUTORING SESSION, EMAIL KMUCINSKAS@WETHERSFIELD.ME AND NSZILAGYI@WETHERSFIELD.ME